marcelroed/examscraper/README.md

 # examscraper
 A small program for fetching and classifying previous exams.
+Also contains some smaller tools.